Alice Guo: Involvement in POGOs

 In May 2024, during a Senate inquiry, senators said that the POGO compound housed "mercenaries" allegedly involved in cybercrimes and surveillance activities, citing intelligence reports.
 Meanwhile, Guo countered allegations against her, stating that she was the former landowner of the property, and her vehicle, found within the compound, was sold in 2020.
-Guo stated that being one of the incorporators of Baofu, she later sold her shares upon entering politics.
+Guo stated that, being one of the incorporators of Baofu, she later sold her shares upon entering politics.

 During the inquiry, Senator Risa Hontiveros suggested that Guo may be a Chinese "asset" trained to infiltrate the Philippine government and "have an influence in Philippine politics".
-In response to the allegations, Guo expressed dismay saying that she had been "judged prematurely" via a trial by publicity.
-Guo stressed that she was "not a coddler, not a protector of POGOs", adding in a subsequent interview by Karen Davila that she had been rattled by senators' questions into her private life and was opposed to POGOs.
+In response to the allegations, Guo expressed dismay, saying that she had been "judged prematurely" via a trial by publicity.
+Guo stressed that she was "not a coddler, not a protector of POGOs", adding in a subsequent interview by Karen Davila that she had been rattled by senators' questions about her private life and was opposed to POGOs.

 On May 16, 2024, Solicitor General Menardo Guevarra said he designated a "team of solicitors" to investigate if Guo is illegally "holding or exercising a public office" as prefatory to quo warranto under Rule 66, Revised Rules of Court.
 On May 23, Senate President Francis Escudero said that the burden of proof regarding Guo's citizenship lies upon the accusers.

-The Department of the Interior and Local Government in its updated report submitted on May 17, subsequently recommended that Guo be suspended by the Ombudsman following what it called "troubling findings" during its investigation over her alleged connections to POGOs.
+The Department of the Interior and Local Government, in its updated report submitted on May 17, subsequently recommended that Guo be suspended by the Ombudsman following what it called "troubling findings" during its investigation over her alleged connections to POGOs.
 Ombudsman Samuel Martires, however, told 24 Oras that his office has received the DILG's unsigned task force's fact-finding report copy.
-In effect the Ombudsman remanded Guo's case hinting that the DILG ought to file a valid criminal complaint with attached legal documents for Guo's criminal investigation prior to preventive suspension.
+In effect, the Ombudsman remanded Guo's case, hinting that the DILG ought to file a valid criminal complaint with attached legal documents for Guo's criminal investigation prior to preventive suspension.
 In response, Bamban vice mayor Leonardo Anunciacion said there was no basis for Guo to be suspended, while Moncada mayor Estelita Aquino, the president of the League of Municipalities of the Philippines-Tarlac chapter, of which Guo is the treasurer, also defended Guo, saying that she is "helpful and easy to get along with" and that Bamban had progressed under her leadership.
 The Nationalist People's Coalition also announced an investigation into Guo, with party member Win Gatchalian urging the NPC to expel her.
 On June 1, the DILG announced that it had filed a criminal complaint to the Ombudsman dated May 24 charging Guo with graft.
-On June 21, the Presidential Anti-Organized Crime Commission filed a criminal complaint to the DOJ charging Guo and 13 others with human trafficking involving the POGO in Bamban.
+On June 21, the Presidential Anti-Organized Crime Commission filed a criminal complaint with the DOJ charging Guo and 13 others with human trafficking involving the POGO in Bamban.